BartoszCichecki/LenovoLegionToolkit/README.md

 If you are willing to check if this app works correctly on your device that is currently unsupported, click _Continue_ on the popup you saw on startup.
 Lenovo Legion Toolkit will start logging automatically so you can submit them if anything goes wrong.

+**If your laptop is not part of Legion series, this software is not for you.
+Please do NOT open compatibility requests for other devices.**

-*Remember that some functions may not function properly, so keep this in mind.*
+*Remember that some functions may not function properly.*

 I would appreciate it, if you create an issue here on GitHub with the results of your testing.